Angela Merkel's CDU takes major hit in regional elections — early results | DW | 14.03.2021

 A decline in the CDU could prove seismic for the immediate future of German politics.
 Angela Merkel's departure as party leader has already left an uncertainty at the top of the party, with her first successor, Annegret Kramp-Karrenbauer, already replaced by Armin Laschet.

+Malu Dreyer, the state premier of Rhineland-Palatinate, looks set to keep her post following Sunday's vote

 It was also a good night for the FDP, who reached 10.7% in Baden-Württemberg (a gain of 2.4 points against 2016), and 5.9% in Rhineland-Palatinate (a gain of 0.3 points).
-Those resulty will be relieft to FDP leader Christian Lindner, whose party has been struggling in recent years.
+Those results will be relief to FDP leader Christian Lindner, whose party has been struggling in recent years.

 Meanwhile, the results also showed a drop in support for the far-right Alternative for Germany (AfD), who took 11.5% in Baden-Württemberg and 10.5% in Rhineland-Palatinate, well below previous results.